 My early career took me to the University of Washington (1980-1982), and then to Princeton University (1982-1986).
 In 1986, I joined the University of Virginia as an associate professor, and became a professor in 1991.
 I am a 2018 Fellow of the American Mathematical Society.

-Visiting positions have included a position at Northwestern University as the 1982-83 American Mathematical Society Postdoctoral Fellow, a visiting professorship at Cambridge University in 1986-87 as a Sloan Foundation Fellow and again in spring 2006, an appointment to the Mathematical Science Research Institute in Berkeley during fall 1989 and again in spring 2014, an appointment to the Centre National de la Researche Scientifique during a 1994-95 visit to the University of Paris 13, and a visiting professorship at the University of Sheffield in spring 2017.
+Visiting positions have included a position at Northwestern University as the 1982-83 American Mathematical Society Postdoctoral Fellow, a visiting professorship at Cambridge University in 1986-87 as a Sloan Foundation Fellow and again in spring 2006, an appointment to the Mathematical Science Research Institute in Berkeley during fall 1989 and again in spring 2014, an appointment to the Centre National de la Researche Scientifique during a 1994-95 visit to the University of Paris 13, and visiting professorships at the University of Sheffield in spring 2017, and Utrecht University in spring 2023.